Where to Find Serpentine

-49 mapped serpentine spots across 12 U.S. states.
+49 mapped serpentine spots across 17 regions.
+Pick a region for its local guide, or browse every spot by country below.
 Serpentine is reported at multiple rockhounding spots across the United States.
 The map below shows where collectors most often find it on legal public ground.

 Serpentine rockhounding FAQ

-Where is the best place to find serpentine in the U.S.?+
+Where is the best place to find serpentine?+

 Maryland, California, New Jersey have the highest concentrations of serpentine in this list.
-Each state's quality and access varies — open the linked state pages for a detailed view.
+Quality and access vary by area, so open the linked region pages for a detailed view.

 How many serpentine rockhounding spots does RockHoundR track?+

-49 mapped spots across 12 states.
+49 mapped spots across 17 regions.
 The app keeps these on a map alongside your private finds.

 Can I legally collect serpentine on public land?+

-Casual hand collecting of common rocks and minerals like serpentine is allowed on most BLM and U.S. Forest Service land, with daily and annual limits set by the local field office.
+In the U.S., casual hand collecting of common rocks and minerals like serpentine is allowed on most BLM and U.S. Forest Service land, with daily and annual limits set by the local field office.
 National parks, most state parks, and tribal land are off-limits.
-Always check with the managing agency before a trip.
+Rules differ by country and region, so always check with the managing agency before a trip.

 How do I identify serpentine in the field?+